 - Pasta bake: It's easy to make in large batches to freeze and reheat.

 - Lasagna: You can make this classic pasta bake vegan or with meat, and it's easy to freeze.

 - Rice and veggie bowls: They're easy to make with ingredients that may already be in your home.

-- Brownies: A delicious home-made treat, you can also make box brownies and add a few dashes of cinnamon for a home-made taste.
+- Brownies: Brownies are a delicious homemade treat.
+You can also make box brownies and add a few dashes of cinnamon for a homemade taste.